welkineins/tool-list/README.md

 ## Text Editor
 - [StackEditor](https://stackedit.io/) - StackEdit provides very handy formatting buttons and shortcuts, thanks to PageDown, the WYSIWYG-style markdown editor used by Stack Overflow.

+## Automation
+- [Ansible](http://www.ansible.com/home) - Deploy apps.
+Manage systems.
+Crush complexity.
+Ansible is a powerful automation tool that you can learn quickly.